bamos/bamos.github.io/_posts/2013-02-10-timesheets-with-bash-and-latex.md

 tags: [Bash, LaTeX]
 ---

+__Note:__ I no longer use these scripts, and if I were to start using them again, I'd use Python and Jinja2 and read timesheet data from YAML to create a LaTeX document.

 As I made the slow transition from Windows to Linux over the past few years, I've taken a liking to using [LaTeX](http://www.latex-project.org/) over any of the [WYSIWYG](http://en.wikipedia.org/wiki/WYSIWYG)